LyndonFan/exa-data-eng-assessment/README.md

 ### Quickstart

 1. Set up a Mongo and a Postgres database.
-2. Using.env.template as a reference, create and populate a new .env file.
+2. Using .env.template as a reference, create and populate a new .env file.
 3. Create a new virtual environment using venv and requirements.txt or poetry and pyproject.toml
 4. Run `python -m src.db.schema` to set up SQL tables.
 5. Run `python main.py data` for the main pipeline.